Join whatsapp group Join Now

 Colour-Blindness

 Cones with specific colours are there in the retina.
 If some cones are absent, the distinction of colours is not possible.
 In such a case, the person is said to be colour-blind.
-This defect arises due to the absence of colour responding to cones cells in the retina and due to genetic disorder.
-No cure is developed till now by science.
+This defect arises due to the absence of colour responding to cone cells in the retina and due to genetic disorders.
+No cure has been developed till now by science.

 Night-Blindness

-Some persons have difficulty to see objects in dim light during the night.
-This defect of the eye is called night-blindness.
-This defect arises due to lack of vitamin A and improper functioning of rods-shaped cells.
+Some persons have difficulty seeing objects in dim light during the night.
+This defect of the eye is called night blindness.
+This defect arises due to a lack of vitamin A and improper functioning of rod-shaped cells.
 The rod-shaped cells respond to intensity variation in light.
-So, by taking the proper amount of vitamin A in the diet, the functioning of rods-shaped cells may be improved.
+So, by taking the proper amount of vitamin A in the diet, the functioning of rod-shaped cells may be improved.

 Cataract